Preconceptual Care

 Classification

-• Medical risk factors: Chronic disease, teratogenic medications, prior pregnancy complications.
+• Medical risk factors: Chronic disease, teratogenic medications, and prior pregnancy complications.

-• Behavioral risk factors: Tobacco, alcohol, substance use, inadequate diet, inactivity.
+• Behavioral risk factors: Tobacco, alcohol, substance use, inadequate diet, inactivity, and poor stress management.

-• System risks: Immunization gaps, environmental exposures, psychosocial stressors, access barriers.
+• System risks: Immunization gaps, infection/STI risk, occupational or environmental toxic exposures, psychosocial stressors, access barriers, and relationship-safety risks including IPV.

 Nursing Assessment